sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 - optionally use the attribute as a search filter.

-If you want to configure a complex extended data attribute, e.g. a JSON object, it is good to note that Flex only allows searching and filtering top-level attributes.
+If you want to configure a complex extended data attribute, e.g. a JSON object, it is good to note that Sharetribe only allows searching and filtering top-level attributes.
 In other words, complex attributes cannot be used to filter listings.
 However, they can be useful in storing other relevant listing data.

 For a more complex attribute, you will need to follow the instructions for adding extended data directly to a listing.
 You will also need to